 A way to safeguard memory and tradition in Nuquí, Chocó, Colombia.

 On January 5-7, Tamborito takes over the neighborhood with music, dance, workshops, murals, and vicheras (community meals).
 We offer an homage to the art form of traditional music from the afroindigenous northern pacific coast of Colombia and its legends.
-Join us to make a global impact on the local community of Nuquí!

 The Festival del Tamborito has been celebrated for four generations according to our elders of Nuquí.
 They identify the festival as having always been part of the fabric of Nuquiseño society.
 Our elders tell us about memories in the municipal park where women and men danced and sang to the sound of the Tamborito, expressing joy with the movement of their skirts and colorful traditional dresses and attire.

 Currently, the community of the neighborhood, specifically a group of artists, organizers and producers collectively known as the Tamborito Festival Committee, have come together with the purpose of resuming this tradition in tribute to the elders of this music, dance and cultural tradition that remains present in the neighborhood.
 Our elders include women of great wisdom and admiration in the cultural field, women who have carried the flag of their Afro-Colombian traditional arts with care and pride, which is why this dream of reviving the Tamborito Festival was born.

 In 2021, the first revival version of Festival del Tamborito was a contemporary adaptation with the goal of safeguarding traditional Tamborito music from Nuquí, honoring the generational changes and integrating other traditional rhythms from the Chocoan and Panamanian North Pacific coast.